mohkoma/inertiajs-transform-props/README.md

 })
 ```

+## How to use it
-Then in your page component you can just add the `transform` properity to your props object.
+In your page component you can just add the `transform` properity to your props object.

 ```javascript
 props: {
       article: {